 Can I cancel or change a reward stay?

-Reward stays with Hilton can be changed or cancelled as long as you meet the policy guidelines.
+Reward stays with Hilton can be changed or canceled as long as you meet the policy guidelines.
 You must cancel your reward stay at least 48 hours in advance or up to 72 hours at some locations to get your points back.
 You can also make changes to your reward stay with the same deadline.

 Will Gold and Diamond members get upgraded when they redeem points for a reward night?